euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 While NumPy- and SciPy-support is the driving motivation for the JyNI-project (since these extensions are of most scientific importance), it is very hard to assess how much work will be needed to actually reach this goal.
 Determining even the feasibility of full NumPy support beforehand would be a project for itself, so we focus on taking one  hurdle by another, converging to full NumPy support as far as possible.

 Another important goal is better cross-platform support.
-Currently JyNI works (i.e. is tested) with Linux and OSX and hypothetically (i.e. untested) with other posix systems.
+Currently JyNI works (i.e. is tested) with Linux and OSX and hypothetically (i.e. untested) with other POSIX systems.

 The planned main features for the next release (alpha.5) are support for the buffer protocol and improved NumPy-support.
 More testing with Cython and improved support will be addressed after JyNI alpha.5.